softwaresaved/esrc-software-study/Src/ESRC.md

 | Studentship      |            3,028 |                 0 |               0.0 |

 ### Active projects

+This information corresponds to projects that are classified as *Active*.

 | Project Catgeory | Number of Awards | Total Awarded (£) | Average Award (£) |
 |:-----------------|-----------------:|------------------:|------------------:|